Apollo Beach, Florida: 2020 census

+2010 census

 As of the 2010 census, there were 14,701 people in Apollo Beach and 5,886 households, an increase of nearly 75% in both categories over the 2000 census.
 New families came in with new construction, with the population of aged five years and under increasing by over 150%.
 The racial makeup of the community was 87% White, 6% African American, 0% Native American, 2% Asian, 3% from other races, and 2% from two or more races.
 Hispanic or Latino of any race were 14% of the population.

-There were 5,886 households, of which 27% had children under the age of 18 living with them, and 63% were married couples living together, both higher than the state average.
+Of these households, 27% had children under the age of 18 living with them, and 63% were married couples living together, both higher than the state average.

 History

 The history of Apollo Beach started in 1923 on land owned by the Dickman family, then used annually for farming and grazing pasture.
 Much of the land was mangrove and low-elevation and was considered uninhabitable.

 In the 1930s, Paul Dickman conceived the idea of a waterfront community.
 He felt the location was ideally located equidistant between Tampa and Bradenton along U.S. Route 41.

 The Dickmans secured the services of Radar Engineering of Miami to design a subdivision including roads, canals, schools, recreation areas, and community services.

 In the early 1950s, Dickman negotiated the sale of the land to three men from New York: Turner, Dean and Clark.
 They named the land "Tampa Beach", believing the association with Tampa would attract interested persons more readily than a name which did not properly locate the area geographically.

 Construction began on the Flamingo Canal near U.S. 41 and proceeded toward Fairway Boulevard.
 It was their intention to extend the canal to Tampa Bay so as to achieve access to open water.
 The task became too large for the amount of capital they had invested and for the abilities of the persons involved, and in 1956 they notified Dickman they could not go through with the project.

 In 1957, Francis Corr, a retired businessman from Michigan, purchased the land.
 Corr renamed the area "La Vida Beach".
 Legend has it that in 1958 Corr's wife Dorothy suggested a new name, "Apollo Beach", for the area's greatest benefit — sunshine.
 Mr. Corr started construction of 50 homes in the area between U.S. 41 and Golf & Sea Boulevard.